 Fortunately, there was a dealership near us that had a couple of Safari Condos on the lot, so we took a drive out to see them.
 Very excited, we climbed inside, fully prepared to be wowed.
 Well, the finishes were stellar, and the craftmanship was impressive.
 No doubt about that.

 All in all, after we physically experienced the Safari Condo Alto, we were a hundred percent clear that it was not the RV for us.
-There was just no way both of us, plus two small dogs, could happily live together in that tiny space.
-And run our blogging business as well.
-No doubt two very tiny people could spend very happy weekends in it, but the two of us living in it full time?
-No way!
+There was just no way both of us, plus two small dogs, could be happy together in that tiny space.

 Tip #2 for Choosing the Right RV: Do a LOT of Research